Oxygen Green Party

 The Oxygen Green Party (Partido Verde Oxígeno) is a political party in Colombia founded in 1998.
 After Íngrid Betancourt, one of its most prominent members, was kidnapped in 2002, the party's popular support began to fade.
 In 2005, a political reform on the Colombian party system left the party without participation, due to low popular support.

+After her rescue in 2008, Betancourt moved to France, but returned to Colombia in to relaunch her political career.

-However, in 2021, it was relaunched by Betancourt and joined the Hope Center Coalition, with Betancourt and Carlos Amaya as its candidates in the coalition primaries for the 2022 Colombian presidential election.
+The party initially joined the Hope Center Coalition, with Betancourt and Carlos Amaya as its candidates in the coalition primaries for the 2022 Colombian presidential election.
+However, the party quickly left the coalition over disagreements on government support.

+A few months later, the party’s two elected members, Humberto de La Calle and Daniel Carvalho were expelled from the party due to differing views on Green policies.